myerberg/myerberg.github.io/README.md

 ### Linear Regression:

 This is a basic form of regression analysis, which is a statistical method used to understand relationships between variables.
 Imagine it as finding the best straight line that goes through a scatter plot of data points.
-In linear regression, this best line represents the predicted relationship between an independent variable (or feature, like points scored) and a dependent variable (something you want to predict, like win-loss percentage).
+In linear regression, this best line represents the predicted relationship between an independent variable (i.e. feature, like total points scored) and a dependent variable (something you want to predict, i.e. win-loss percentage).
 Each feature gets its own linear regression model in this analysis.
 To evaluate how well these models work, we use two metrics:

 ### R-squared:

-This tells us how much of the variation in our dependent variable (win-loss percentage) can be explained by the independent variable (like points scored).
-An R-squared value closer to 1 means the model explains a lot of the variation, which is good.
+This tells us how much of the variation in our dependent variable (win-loss percentage) can be explained by the independent variable (like total points scored).
+An R-squared value closer to 1 means the model explains much of the variation in our data, which is a sign that we have produced a useful model.

 ### Mean Squared Error (MSE):